evaaaaawu/evaaaaawu.com/src/content/en/react-overview.md

 To summarize what we've covered so far: React is a UI library/framework designed based on the principle of "unidirectional data flow."
 For its DOM rendering strategy, it uses the approach of "clearing all DOM elements of the entire screen when data updates, then completely redrawing based on the latest data" to implement unidirectional data flow.
 However, to solve the performance waste problem of frequently clearing and redrawing everything on the DOM, React doesn't perform these operations directly on the DOM.
 Instead, it introduces the Virtual DOM concept to first simulate the actual DOM's screen structure using JavaScript object format for complete redrawing.
 This Virtual DOM concept is implemented in React as React elements, so a React element is actually a virtual screen structure element that serves as the smallest unit for describing and composing the screen.
 But in practice, we usually don't write React elements directly; instead, we encapsulate them within Components.

 A Component can be thought of as a template or building block.
-It's a developer-defined UI component blueprint that receives developer-customized props data as parameters and returns a React component as the structure of a screen section.
+It's a developer-defined UI component blueprint that receives developer-customized props data as parameters and returns a React element as the structure of a screen section.

 We can understand that a Component actually returns a React element.
 Besides containing React elements corresponding to actual DOM elements, a Component can also contain and call other Components as sub-Components, like assembling building blocks.